UBC-MDS/fixml/README.md

 > [!IMPORTANT]
 > By default, this tool uses OpenAI's `gpt3.5-turbo` for evaluation.
-To run any
-> commands that requires calls to LLM, an environment variable `OPENAI_API_KEY`
-> needs to be set.
-To do so, either use `export` to set the variable in your
-> current session, or not create a `.env` file with a line `OPENAI_API_KEY={your-api-key}` saved in your working directory.
+To run any command that requires calls to LLM (i.e. `fixml evaluate`, `fixml generate`), an environment variable `OPENAI_API_KEY` needs to be set.
+To do so, either use `export` to set the variable in your current session, or create a `.env` file with a line `OPENAI_API_KEY={your-api-key}` saved in your working directory.

 > [!TIP]
 > Currently, only calls to OpenAI endpoints are supported.
 This tool is still in ongoing development and integrations with other service providers and locally hosted LLMs are planned.

 #### Test Evaluator